peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 configurations, the throughput may be worse and elicit a need to tune parameter ``max_num_batched_tokens`` (for example, increasing ``max_num_batched_tokens`` value to 4096 or larger).

-Note: in this `vllm blog <https://blog.vllm.ai/2024/10/23/vllm-serving-amd.html>`__, chunked-prefill is not longer recommended.
+Note that in this `vLLM blog <https://blog.vllm.ai/2024/10/23/vllm-serving-amd.html>`__, chunked-prefill is not longer recommended.

 Quantization support